linhduongtuan/BLOOM-LORA/README.md

 **Why do we try to finetune these BLOOM models?
 The major reason is the licence of LLaMA, while the BLOOM licence seems to be more relax!
 Moreover, BLOOM models were trained on the dataset having [59 Languages (46 natural and 13 programing languages](https://huggingface.co/bigscience/bloom) instead of [around 20 languages](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md) in LLaMA.
 Especially, BLOOM models were trained ond the dataset including [2.7% Vietnamese (~8^th)](https://huggingface.co/bigscience/bloom)**

 We try to reimplemt BLOOM-LoRA using a variety of sources such as [the original LLaMA](https://github.com/facebookresearch/llama), [Stanford-Alpaca](https://github.com/tatsu-lab/stanford_alpaca), [Alpaca-LoRA](https://github.com/tloen/alpaca-lora), [BLOOMZ](https://github.com/NouamaneTazi/bloomz.cpp), and a name to few.
-These datasets for finetuning tasks can be found [here](https://github.com/linhduongtuan/BLOOM-LORA/tree/main/data) or [my HuggingFace Hub for large ones](https://huggingface.co/LinhDuong)
+These datasets for finetuning tasks can be found this [data folder](https://github.com/linhduongtuan/BLOOM-LORA/tree/main/data) or [my HuggingFace Hub](https://huggingface.co/LinhDuong) for large ones.

 **For example, you can try our finetuned BLOOM-b71-alpaca model out on Colab [here](https://colab.research.google.com/drive/1LY5Ds6qyr_Drpp9WSdt-ZEMvvrFICdEx#scrollTo=VucO3HSMoJkz)!!!!!**